lastmeta/maestro_tcl/docs/readme.md

 **from user to s.1 message _** - Using this format the user can send messages to anything on the Maestro network, including, (as in this example) the simulation script.

+**debug wait** {milliseconds} - Tells Maestro to wait a minimum of milliseconds in between sending messages.

 ## User Commands - Parameters ##